Richard Knecht, MS

 Prior to joining Placer County, Mr. Knecht held a number of positions with the River Oak Center for Children, including Senior V.P. of Operations and Director of Day Treatment Services.
 In his 9 years at River Oak, he directed many of this multi-site agency’s programs, in addition to leading the organization’s first JCAHO accreditation efforts.

 Mr. Knecht began his career as a counselor, social worker, and therapist for a number of public and private practice organizations before joining Community Psychiatric Centers (CPC) Olympus View Hospital.
 In his four years at Olympus View, he served as the Director of Assessment & Case Management and was promoted to Chief Operating Officer and interim CEO prior to CPC’s acquisition by Behavioral Healthcare Corporation (BHC) in 1997.

-In addition, Mr. Knecht is a founding member and Board President of the Harmon Knecht Family Foundation, a charitable organization which seeks to empower local communities and individuals to give back and fosters positive, accountable, social change.
+In addition, Mr. Knecht is a founding member and Board President of the Harmon Knecht Family Foundation, a charitable organization that seeks to empower local communities and individuals to give back and fosters positive, accountable social change.
 He also serves as the Board Chair for ifoster.org, the nation’s leader in providing digital supports, resources, and jobs for more than 40,000 foster youth.

 Mr. Knecht earned his Master of Science in Marriage & Family Counseling from the California State University, Sacramento, and his Bachelor of Science in Psychology from Brigham Young University in Provo, Utah.
 He is a fellow of the Sierra Health Foundation’s/ Marshall School of Business (USC) Health Leadership Program